RTEMS/rtems-docs/c-user/object-services/directives.rst

 Returns the ``name`` parameter value, if there is an object name associated with the object identifier.

-.. rubric:: NOTES:
+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within any runtime context.

-This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.
+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/object/if/set-name